MM#009 Default Target

 Dear Collaborators,

-solar disk remains spotless.
-The target region decays further.
+solar disk is spotless.
+The target region is rotating onto the

 See http://www.SolarMonitor.org for images and